 Demonstrate a commitment to your industry beyond the ‘stock standard’ education pathway.
 Make it by mentioning any unique experiences that are directly applicable to your job.

 Further learning suggests to an employer an open mind and proactive attitude – the hallmark of innovators.

 3. Highlight Outstanding Awards

-As education pathways continue to become more accessible, it is harder to stand out amongst the sea of credentials.
+Education pathways continue to become more accessible.
+It is harder to stand out amongst the sea of credentials.
 By clearly showing a point of difference you can position yourself as a unique candidate in the job search.

-Awards are a fantastic method to bring out your best qualities on paper, without repeating what you have already said.
-If you were elected keynote speaker for a university presentation, this shows confidence and leadership without needing to spell it out.
+Awards are a fantastic method to bring out your best qualities on paper.
+Without repeating what you have already said.
+If you were elected a keynote speaker for a university presentation, this shows confidence and leadership without needing to spell it out.

 4. What Did You Learn?